NXT TakeOver: In Your House (2020): Storylines

 The event comprised six matches that resulted from scripted storylines.
 Results were predetermined by WWE's writers on the NXT brand, while storylines were produced on WWE's weekly television program, NXT.

 On the April 15 episode of NXT, after Tommaso Ciampa admitted that Johnny Gargano was the better man following their One Final Beat match the previous week, he was attacked backstage by the debuting Karrion Kross.
-After Kross' match on the May 20 episode, Ciampa challenged Kross to a match at TakeOver: In Your House.
+After Kross's match on the May 20 episode, Ciampa challenged Kross to a match at TakeOver: In Your House.

 During WrestleMania 36 Part 2, Charlotte Flair defeated Rhea Ripley by submission to win the NXT Women's Championship.
 On the following episode of NXT, Io Shirai won a six-woman ladder match to earn a championship match against Flair, which Shirai won by disqualification on the May 6 episode after which, Ripley returned and saved Shirai.
 On the May 20 episode, the match between Shirai and Ripley ended in a no-contest when Flair attacked both.
 A triple threat match between the three women was then scheduled for TakeOver: In Your House.

 On the April 22 episode of NXT, Finn Bálor was scheduled for a match with Velveteen Dream, but Bálor was knocked out by an unknown attacker before he could leave his dressing room.
 Two weeks later, Bálor concluded that there was a "snake hiding in the long grass back there" and that whoever attacked him wanted a push.
 Bálor assured the audience that it would not be a push, but rather a squash.
 After Cameron Grimes won his match later that night, he was confronted by Bálor, setting up a match between the two for the May 13 episode, where Grimes won after Damian Priest attacked Bálor with a nightstick.
 Priest then revealed that he was the one who knocked out Bálor on the April 22 episode, turning Bálor face.
 On the May 20 episode, Priest stated that he would be coming for Bálor at TakeOver: In Your House, and on May 26, the match was made official.